h4ck3rm1k3/db-docs/sqlite/index.md

 ## Example

-The following structure would create a table with "name" and "born" columns.
+The following SQL statement creates a table with "name" and "born" columns.
-Use the `sqlite3` command line tool to create a `example.db` database file.

 ```sql
 --' example.sql